RRResident/ES6-plus-features/README.md

 The `proxy` object is highly customizable and is able to assist in real world applications with things like validation.

-#### ----- Reflect object
+<h4 style="text-align:center;margin-top:2rem;margin-bottom:.1rem;">Reflect object</h4>
+<div style="height:2px;background:black;margin-bottom:1rem;"></div>

 [MDN comparing object and Reflect methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/Comparing_Reflect_and_Object_methods)
 [MDN Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect)

 The `Reflect` object provides methods to interact with objects programatically.
-Like `Math` is isn't something you create an instance of, instead it has static methods we can call.
+Like `Math` it isn't something you create an instance of, instead it has static methods we can call.

 Below is an example of one of it's methods; `Reflect.ownKeys()` it returns an array of the target object's own property keys.
 This doesn't return any inherited keys like `Object.keys()`.